-Things to do on in Chicago on a long weekend
+Romantic things to do in Chicago on a long weekend

-We arrived in Chicago on a Friday evening and had two full days to enjoy the city, plus some time on Monday morning before catching our bus back to Cleveland.
+We arrived in Chicago on a Friday evening and had two full days to enjoy the city, plus some time on Monday morning before heading back to Cleveland.

 If you're planning a similar trip to Chicago, here are all the highlights you won't want to miss:

-Chicago is known for its architecture – it's the home of the skyscraper, after all! – so you'll definitely want to get up close with some of the city's unique builds.
+Chicago is known for its architecture – it's the home of the skyscraper, after all! – so you'll definitely want to get up close with some of the city's unique buildings.

-If you're in the city outside of the CAF's operating season (river cruises only run April-October), though, don't worry; there are still plenty of options.
+If you're in the city outside of the cruises' operating season (river cruises only run April-October), though, don't worry; there are still plenty of options.

-On our trip together, Elliot and I booked an interior architecture walking tour that took us into some buildings we probably would have never visited otherwise!
+On our trip together (which was outside of river cruise season), Elliot and I booked an interior architecture walking tour that took us into some buildings we probably would have never visited otherwise!